Table of Contents

-Inhaled anesthetics get access to the central nervous system by gaseous diffusion of the alveoli.
-Accordingly, the effects of these anesthetics are dependent on the alveolar concentration.
+Inhaled anesthetics enter the central nervous system by gaseous diffusion through the alveoli.
+Therefore, the effects of these anesthetics are dependent on alveolar concentration.
 The partial pressure of the inhaled anesthetic and the alveolar ventilation are two important parameters that affect the alveolar concentration of a given anesthetic.

-Alveolar ventilation also contributes in the equation.
+Alveolar ventilation also contributes to the equation.
 The higher the tidal volume and the faster the ventilation rate, the more rapid the anesthetic concentration is going to rise in the blood.

 Cardiac output is another important parameter that impacts anesthetic uptake but not induction.
-While increased cardiac output can allow for faster uptake of the inhaled anesthetic from the alveoli, the brain is well protected from rapid changes in blood concentrations of these compounds by a well-regulated blood brain barrier.
-Therefore, high cardiac output may result in peripheral distribution of the anesthetic without increasing the brain concentrations.
+While increased cardiac output can allow for faster uptake of the inhaled anesthetic from the alveoli, the brain is well protected from rapid changes in blood concentrations of these compounds by a well-regulated blood-brain barrier.
+Therefore, a high cardiac output may result in a peripheral distribution of the anesthetic without increasing the brain concentrations.

 Elimination of the inhaled anesthetic is also dependent on the solubility of the compound.
-Similar to induction rate, the higher the solubility of the inhaled anesthetic in the blood the slower it will be eliminated.
-Newer inhaled anesthetics are mainly dependent on ventilation for their elimination and are little metabolized.
-This property of the newer inhaled drugs such as desflurane or sevoflurane make them safe in patients with liver or kidney disease.
+Similar to the induction rate, the higher the solubility of the inhaled anesthetic in the blood the slower it will be eliminated.
+Newer inhaled anesthetics such as desflurane or sevoflurane are mainly dependent on ventilation for elimination and do not need to be metabolized making them safer for patients with liver or kidney disease.

 Pharmacodynamics of Inhaled Anesthetics

-The main anesthetic effect can be explained by the suppression effect on brain metabolism and cerebral blood flow that is observed with inhaled anesthetics.
-While inhaled anesthetics decrease the cerebral blood flow similar to intravenous anesthetics, they also cause vasodilation in the brain.
-The central nervous system effects of inhaled anesthetics can be divided into four stages.
+Inhaled anesthetics work through a suppressive effect on brain metabolism and cerebral blood flow.
+While they decrease cerebral blood flow similar to intravenous anesthetics, they can also cause vasodilation in the brain.
+The central nervous system effects can be divided into four stages.

 The surgical anesthesia stage can be achieved by the minimal alveolar concentration which is different for each inhaled anesthetic.
 At the medullary suppression stage, the patient would die if respiratory and cardiac support is not provided because the respiratory and cardiac control centers in the brain stem will be affected by the anesthetic.

 While this procedure is usually done for research purposes it also gave us some insights about the epileptogenic effects of sevoflurane and enflurane.
-While sevoflurane can cause epileptic spikes and slow wave complexes on the EEG, only enflurane was associated with the induction of clinical seizures.
-Hence, the use of enflurane for epilepsy surgery is not recommended.
+While sevoflurane can cause epileptic spikes and slow wave complexes on the EEG, only enflurane is associated with the induction of clinical seizures.
+Hence, the use of enflurane for surgery on patients with the risk of epilepsy is not recommended.

-Inhaled anesthetics also have an effect on the cardiovascular system.
-They decrease cardiac contractility, mean arterial blood pressure and induce vasodilation.
+Inhaled anesthetics decrease cardiac contractility, mean arterial blood pressure and induce vasodilation.
 Vasodilation decreases peripheral vascular resistance which in turn also contributes to the reduction in the mean arterial blood pressure.

-Isoflurane, desflurane and sevoflurane have a lower impact on the cardiac output compared to halothane or enflurane, hence they are recommended in patients with heart failure.
-Halothane might induce arrhythmias in selected patients.
+Isoflurane, desflurane, and sevoflurane have a lower impact on the cardiac output compared to halothane or enflurane, hence they are recommended in patients with heart failure.
+Halothane can induce arrhythmias in these patients.

-Inhaled anesthetics also have an impact on the respiratory function due to their effects on the central nervous system.
-They decrease ventilation, sensitivity to hypoxia, and might induce bronchospasm.
+Inhaled anesthetics decrease ventilation, sensitivity to hypoxia, and might induce bronchospasm.

-While newer inhaled anesthetics are not metabolized for elimination, they can still have an impact on the liver.
-Patients who are in hypovolemic shock are at an increased risk of inhaled anesthetic induced hepatitis.
-Patients who inhale nitrous oxide for long periods of time might develop megaloblastic anemia due to methionine deficiency.
+While newer inhaled anesthetics are not metabolized, they can still have an impact on the liver.
+Patients who are in hypovolemic shock are at an increased risk of inhaled anesthetic-induced hepatitis (from reduced blood flow to the liver causing ischemia).
+Patients on nitrous oxide for long periods of time may develop megaloblastic anemia due to methionine deficiency.

-Barbiturates such as thiopental and methohexital induce anesthesia by a mechanism of action that involves the GABAA receptors.
+Barbiturates such as thiopental and methohexital induce anesthesia by acting on GABAA receptors.

-Thiopental is also recommended in traumatic brain injuries patients to induce coma or for urgent surgical intervention for example for an epidural hematoma because it decreases the intracranial pressure by decreasing the cerebral blood flow without inducing vasodilation.
-Inhaled anesthetics might also decrease cerebral blood flow but they cause vasodilation.
+Thiopental is also recommended in traumatic brain injury patients to induce coma or for urgent surgical interventions such as epidural hematoma because it decreases the intracranial pressure by decreasing the cerebral blood flow without inducing vasodilation.

 Ketamine is a dissociate analgesic.
 It does not induce loss of consciousness but causes analgesia and amnesia.
-The patients can undergo day-care procedures with ketamine.
-They will be awake during the procedure but the procedure will be painless and they will not remember the procedure afterwards.
+The patients can undergo ‘awake’ procedures with ketamine.
+They will be awake during the procedure but the procedure will be painless and they will not remember the procedure afterward.

-Propofol induces anesthesia very rapidly and the effects wears off very quickly.
-It is currently being used in the intensive care unit, in surgeries and during laparoscopic surgeries.
+Propofol is one of the most commonly used induction anesthetics.
+It induces anesthesia very rapidly and the effects wear off very quickly.
+It is currently being used in the intensive care unit, in surgeries, and during laparoscopic surgeries.

 Additionally, Propofol has been previously used in patients undergoing therapeutic endoscopy.
-Propofol can cause hypotension which might complicate cases who are at an increased risk of peripheral vascular injury, i.e. hypovolemic patients.
+Propofol can cause hypotension which may complicate cases with increased risk of peripheral vascular injury, i.e. hypovolemic patients with GI bleeds.